El-rod/ML-Based-Blind-Source-Seperation/dataset_utils/tfds_scripts/NOTE.md

 setup your Docker container so that `/serverdata` (or whatever folder name you choose) is link to your user's local directory on the server such i.e., `/localdata/my_user_dataset`.

+You may notice some scripts have an explicit tfds supervised dataset by the line `supervised_keys=('mixture', 'signal')`, while other don't.
+This was done to generalize the tfds dataset, so the same tfds dataset could be used on both the UNet and CNN Detector without creating two different ones.